 The AUS-ION™ product range is wrought from clean Australian iron, it’s perfect for all of your everyday oil/fat-based frying, grilling, searing and baking needs.
 It can be seasoned to build and maintain a healthy natural non-stick surface.

 nöni™ is their ferritic, non-nickel stainless steel range, it’s best for slow cooking and cooking wet and acidic foods, though it’s conductive enough to sear a steak.
 They use ferritic stainless steel because it is non-nickel and nearly twice as conductive as commonly used 18-10 Austenitic stainless steels (18-10 stainless steel means 18% Chromium and 10% Nickel).
 It is magnetic and therefore compatible with induction cooktops, it requires very low maintenance, it’s easy to clean and it’s even dishwasher safe.
+Below is an image of our own non toxic skillet from this manufacturer.

-Visit the Solidteknics Australia online store
+Visit the Solidteknics online store

 All-Clad is an American cookware company that has been around since 1971 and is best known for its fully clad cookware.
 The founder is a metallurgist who discovered this technique by accident, as he was trying to build a better pan, a pan built with several bonded layers, also called “plys”.
 If you are looking for all-cladded stainless steel pots and pans, All-Clad will satisfy your needs.
 They have a 3-ply, a 5-ply range with aluminum as a core, and another range with copper as a core, plus a small cast-iron product range All products are bonded, engineered, and assembled in Canonsburg, PA.